bricke/Qt-AES/README.md

 ## Tips
 In AES the key needs to be 128/192/256 bits long, an MD5 Hash can be used to generate a 128 bit long QByteArray from a QString, a SHA256 can be used to generate a 256bit key.
+See the *main.cpp* file for references on usage